DarioFloris/cuDiLeNA/README.md

-The other DLTs are downloaded with Python3 code
+The DLTs are downloaded with Python3 code (for only Bitcoin there are two options)

 ### Examples: